BernhardHumm/AAI/manuscript/02_Machine_Learning.md

 Many ML libraries and toolkits contain easy-to-use components for k-fold cross validation. k can be set as a parameter.
 A typical value is k=10.

 Take as an example the RapidMiner process for customer rating introduced above.
-RapidMiner offers a validation process which performs k-fold cross-valdation.
+RapidMiner offers a validation process which performs k-fold cross-validation.
 This can be used to evaluate the accuracy of the decision tree for the customer rating example above.
 See Fig. 2.24.

 ![Fig. 2.24: Cross validation](images/RapidMiner_CrossValidation.png)